Tuesday, December 8, 2009

 September 13: We returned to Paradise to backpack up to Camp Muir.
 The weather was perfect!
 Clear and warm, it was shorts-and-tank-top-hiking in the snowfields and there were no challenges finding the route this time.
 There was a highway of climbers and day-hikers going up and down the route.
 But the hiking was tough!
 It was all uphill with that overnight pack and increasing altitude and it took about 5.5 hours to hike the 4.5 miles and 4600 feet of elevation gain.
 I definitely felt the lack of oxygen in the last ½ mile or so.
 And jumping crevasses kind of spooked me.

-The basin faced east and so did my tent door and we enjoyed the early dawn light and a nice sunrise.
+The basin faced east and so did my tent door making for a big bright view of the sunrise.
 Hiking down was much easier.
 After experimenting with various ways to glissade (or slide on your butt through the snow in some fashion), I settled on using my folded Thermarest (to pad the bumps and keep my rear from freezing!) covered by a heavy duty garbage bag (more slippery than the Thermarest surface allowing a faster ride).
 I don’t think it helped me get down the slopes much faster than if I just kept hiking, but it was a ton of fun!

 Tuesday, October 14, 2008